hemidactylus/craft2024_demos/README.md

 or alternatively open the notebooks in Google Colab (links below).

+**Note**.
+Free-tier accounts have a limited number of collections available.
+If you run into an error ("too many indices...") while creating collections on Astra DB, try dropping collections from previous demos (actual `drop` method;
+just emptying the contents does not suffice).

 ### Demo 1 ("similarities on a sphere")

 In the Jupyter console, open the **Demo 1** folder and then run the notebook.